yarafe/Test/Sentinel/faz-fluentbit-microsoft-sentinel.md

 ### FortiAnalyzer Integration with Microsoft Sentinel via Azure Monitor Agent (AMA)

-To ingest CEF logs from FortiAnalyzer into Microsoft Sentinel, a dedicated Linux machine is configured to serve as proxy server for log collection and forwarding to the Microsoft Sentinel workspace.
+To ingest Syslogs from FortiAnalyzer into Microsoft Sentinel, a dedicated Linux machine is configured to serve as proxy server for log collection and forwarding to the Microsoft Sentinel workspace.

 The Linux machine is structured with two key components: